 This report contains forward-looking statements in which we discuss our potential future performance.
-Forward-looking statements are all statements other than statements of historical facts, such as plans, projections, expectations, targets, objectives, strategies or goals relating to environmental, social, safety and governance performance, including expectations regarding future execution of our energy and climate strategies, and the underlying assumptions and estimated impacts on our business related thereto; our approach to lower carbon and reduced emissions; our plans and expectations in relation to our future clean energy transition, including targeted reductions of GHG emissions, implementation of technologies and emissions reduction projects, achievement of climate commitments by 2030 and our 2050 net zero aspiration; our operational resiliency and climate scenarios; our expectations regarding climate related risks and future risk mitigation; our continuing commitment to safe and reliable operations; our commitment to human rights and creating a diverse and inclusive workplace; our commitment to deliver responsibly produced copper, including plans to implement and validate our operating sites under specific frameworks.
-The words "anticipates," "may," "can," "plans," "believes," "estimates," "expects," "endeavors," "seeks," "goal," "predicts, "strategy," "objective," "projects," "intends," "aspires," "likely," "wilt," "should," "could, "to be," "potential," "assumptions," "guidance," "future" and any similar expressions are intended to identify those assertions as forward-looking statements.
+Forward-looking statements are all statements other than statements of historical facts, such as plans, projections, expectations, targets, objectives, strategies or goals relating to environmental, social, safety and governance performance, including expectations regarding execution of our energy and climate strategies, and the underlying assumptions and estimated impacts on our business related thereto; our approach to lower carbon and reduced emissions; our plans and expectations in relation to our future clean energy transition, including targeted reductions of GHG emissions, implementation of technologies and emissions reduction projects, achievement of our 2030 climate targets and our 2050 net zero aspiration; our operational resiliency and climate scenarios; our expectations regarding climate-related risks and future risk mitigation; our continuing commitment to safe and reliable operations; our commitment to human rights and creating a diverse and inclusive workplace; our commitment to deliver responsibly produced copper and molybdenum, including plans to implement, validate and maintain validation of our operating sites under specific frameworks.
+The words "anticipates," "may," "can," "plans," "believes," "estimates," "expects," "endeavors," "seeks," "goal," "predicts," "strategy," "objective," "projects," "targets," "intends," "aspires," "likely," "will," "should," "could," "to be," "potential," "assumptions," "guidance," "forecasts," "future, " "commitments," "pursues," "initiatives," "opportunities," and any similar expressions are intended to identify those assertions as forward-looking statements.
 We caution readers that forward-looking statements are not guarantees of future performance and actual results may differ materially from those anticipated, expected, projected or assumed in the forward-looking statements.
-Important factors that can cause our actual results to differ materially from those anticipated in the forward-looking statements include, but are not limited to, the factors described under the he
+Important factors that can cause our actual results to differ materially from those anticipated in the forward-looking statements include, but are not limited to, the factors described under the heading "Risk Factors" in our Annual Report on Form 10-K for the year-ended December 31, 2022, filed with the U.S. Securities and Exchange Commission (SEC), as updated by our subsequent filings with the SEC, and available on our website at fcx.com.